 Internet.
-You can access the IRS website at www.irs.gov 24 hours a day, 7 days a week to:
+You can access the IRS website at IRS.gov 24 hours a day, 7 days a week to:

 - E-file your return.
-Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2007 refund.
+Find out about commercial tax preparation and e-file services available free to eligible taxpayers.

+- Check the status of your refund.

 Click on Where's My Refund.
-Wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
-Have your 2007 tax return available because you will need to know your social security number, your filing status, and the exact whole dollar amount of your refund. - Download forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using the withholding calculator online at www.irs.gov/ individuals. - Determine if Form 6251 must be filed using our Alternative Minimum Tax (AMT) Assistant. - Sign up to receive local and national tax news by email.

-• Get information on starting and operating a small business.
+Wait at least 6 weeks from the

+date you filed your return (3

+weeks if you filed electronically).

+Have your tax return available

+because you will need to know

+your social security number, your

+filing status, and the exact whole

+dollar amount of your refund.

+- Download forms, including talking tax forms, instructions, and publications.

+- Order IRS products online.

+- Research your tax questions online.

+- Search publications online by topic or keyword. - Use the online Internal Revenue Code, regulations, or other official guidance. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using the withholding calculator online at www.irs.gov/individuals. - Determine if Form 6251 must be filed using our Alternative Minimum Tax (AMT) Assistant. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.